DanRDT/scroll-svg/.github/README.md

 ### CDN

+To include scroll-svg via a CDN there are 2 options, ES modules/ES6 or a global variable for ES5.

+#### ESM

-To include scroll-svg via a CDN instead, set the script tag to the type of `module`
+Set the script tag to the type of `module`

 ```html
 <script type="module"></script>